Mitroshin/KotlinInAction/README.md

     3.5 Working with strings and regular expressions

         Kotlin strings are exactly the same things as Java strings.
-Kotlin makes working with standart Java strings more enjoyable by providing a bunch of useful extension functions.
+Kotlin makes working with standard Java strings more enjoyable by providing a bunch of useful extension functions.

         3.5.1 Splitting strings